ethz-asl/map_api/map-api/README.md

 * Opening a transaction does not incur network traffic, and is generally not expensive.
-* `MappedContainerBase::getMutable()` should only be used in order to modify data, since every item thus accessed will be sent over the network at commit-time.
+* `MappedContainerBase::getMutable()` should only be used in order to modify data, since every item thus accessed will be marked as modified and consequently sent over the network at commit-time.
 * Transactions can be committed multiple times.
 This can be used to keep the shared data up to date when necessary.
 However, the view time will remain the same.